 Green Park might not be as celebrated as the other Royal Parks in London, but there are plenty of highlights to explore.
-Like going for a picnic under old oak trees, or learning the story behind war memorials honouring soldiers fighting in World War One and Two
+Like going for a picnic under old oak trees, or learning the story behind memorials honouring soldiers fighting in the World Wars

 Green Park for Kids

-For many families sightseeing in London, Green Park is just a stretch of greenery en route between Westminster, Buckingham Palace and the museums in South Kensington.
-It’s true that there are are no playgrounds or lakes like in the other Royal Parks, but that doesn’t mean there is nothing to do for families.
+For many sightseeing in London, Green Park is just a stretch of greenery en route between Buckingham Palace and the museums in South Kensington.
+It’s true that there are no playgrounds or lakes like in the other Royal Parks, but that doesn’t mean there’s nothing to do for families.
 Here is a handful of suggestions:

 - With school-age children learning about history, take a moment to reflect on the many war monuments